kazuki0924/my-cheat-sheet-2021/README.md

 ### vim
 - ci" : change inside " (" can be '{[ etc...)
 - ca" : change outside " (" can be '{[ etc...)
-- Ctrl + w : split pane
+- C-w : split pane
-- Ctrl + O / Ctrl + I : jumping to and from previously visited locations
+- C-O / C-I : jumping to and from previously visited locations
 - :m-2 / :m+ : move line up / down
 - . : repeat last change made in normal mode
 - @: : repeat last command
+- :noh : clear highlights
+- "+y : copy to clipboard
+- "+p : paste from clipboard

 - Copy a word to multiple locations
   Copy a line to multiple locations